 I Run.
 I Pray.

-By Emily Pegg, Special Kids Board Member, Race Volunteer Coordinator and impact Special Kids fundraiser
+By Emily Pegg, Special Kids Board Member, Race Volunteer Coordinator, and fundraiser

 I run for Special Kids.

 In March of 2014, as I walked through the new Special Kids building under construction, I was so overcome with emotion.
 It was indescribable how it felt to see those framed out walls and envision all the rooms and think of all the children and families who will be served.
 I’ve said many times that God performs miracles every day on Arnette Street and there I was standing in the biggest miracle of them all.

 I have asked God for a lot of things in my life…